List of The Dumping Ground characters: Kingsley Jackson

 With Kingsley's trial coming up, Denise doesn't want Jody to testify, but after dreaming about being in Alice's Adventures in Wonderland, Jody decides to testify against Kingsley.

 Jody is pleased to see Kingsley when he moves into his new flat and Kingsley reassures Jody that going to prison wasn't her fault.
 Kingsley introduces her to his girlfriend, Rosie (Zoe Iqbal) and Jody lets them sell Mike's carriage clock when Kingsley owes money to a gang.
 Kingsley tells Jody to leave the door open at The Dumping Ground open, so he and Rosie can steal things.
 Jody is trapped in a fire at Kingsley's flat and Kingsley runs off when he finds out.
-Jody later confronts Kingsley after finding out that he didn't even try to help save her from the fire, Rosie overhears the conversation and is not impressed with Kingsley's actions and give Jody back Mike carriage clock and confesses everything to Jody.
+Jody later confronts Kingsley after discovering that he didn't even try to help save her from the fire, Rosie overhears the conversation and is not impressed with Kingsley's actions and give Jody back Mike's carriage clock and confesses everything to Jody.
 And that there was never a gang wanting money from Kingsley and that it was all a trick to sell the stuff Jody stole, so Kingsley and Rosie could sell the stuff.
 Rosie breaks up with Kingsley after telling Jody all this.

-Years later, Jody finds out that Kingsley was killed in a car accident and struggles to move on from the situation.
+Years later, Jody learns that Kingsley was killed in a car accident and struggles to move on from the situation.
 With the help from Tyler, she is able to get her own closure about Kingsley and is able to move on from his abuse.

+In series 9 episode 20, Kingsley died off-screen in a car crash.
+Jody was the only member of his family to attend his funeral.